creditkarma/thrift-typescript/README.md

 The `enum` represents all potential values of the `__type` property attached to each variation of our union.
 Instead of generating one `interface` with optional properties we generate one interface for each field where that field is required.
 Our resulting `type` is then the union of multiple interfaces each with only one property.
 This provides compile-time guarantees that we are setting one and only one field for the union.

-The loose intefaces, the `Args` interfaces, behave much like the loose interfaces for structs.
+The loose interfaces, the `Args` interfaces, behave much like the loose interfaces for structs.
 They allow you to use `number` in place of `Int64` or allow you to pass either `string` or `Buffer` for `binary` types.
 In addition, they also forgo the `__type` property.
 In the codegen we can tell what you are passing by the fields you set.
 This means in most instances you don't need to provide the `__type` property.
 You can use the loose interfaces as the return value for service functions or as the arguments for client methods.

 This output is more complex, but it allows us to do a number of things.
 The most significant of which may be that it allows us to take advantage of discriminated unions in our application code: